enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 ## Styles

 Design and styling is not the main focus of this tutorial.
-For information on Enhance styling best practice refer to [enhance.dev/docs/enhance-styles/](https://enhance.dev/docs/enhance-styles/.).
+For information on Enhance styling best practice refer to [Enhance Styles/](/docs/enhance-styles/.).
 This tutorial uses styles from the TodoMVC project with minor changes.
 The CSS from TodoMVC will be broken into sections and scoped to each component above following recommended Enhance patterns.
 Some changes are made to accommodate the HTML structure needed to function without JavaScript as much as possible.

 To start, we will copy some of the basic styles from the Todo MVC project into the static asset.
 Copy the following css to the public folder at `/public/styles.css`.